Bradford Dudley Hill: 2003–2006: National League Three

-2006–2016
+2006–2016: Return to the NCL

 After joining the National Conference League at the end of the 2005–06 season Dudley Hill were put into the NCL Division 2.
 Their 2006 Challenge Cup campaign saw them beat Gateshead Storm (42–12) and Warrington Wizards (22–20) before losing to semi-professional side Dewsbury Rams (0–68).
 During the 2006–07 season Dudley Hill won many games eventually being promoted with Saddleworth Rangers at the end of the year.

 They managed to stay in Division 1 for the 2007–08 and the 2008–09 season.
 In their 2007 Challenge Cup run they beat Brighouse Rangers (42–4) before bowing out against Castleford Lock Lane (26–28).
 During the 2008 Challenge Cup, Dudley Hill beat Dewsbury Celtic (72–0) but lost to York Acorn (6–14) in Round 2.
 In the 2009–10 season they won promotion (again alongside Saddleworth Rangers) to the Premier Division.
 The 2009 Challenge Cup included a win against Halifax Irish (22–10) before being knocked out against Widnes St Maries (19–24).
-Dudley Hill's 2010 Challenge Cup run didn't last long as they were knocked out in Round 1 by Castleford Panthers (18–20).
+Dudley Hill's 2010 Challenge Cup run did not last long as they were knocked out in Round 1 by Castleford Panthers (18–20).

 Bradford Dudley Hill only lasted one season in the Premier Division as they were relegated at the end of the 2010–11 season along with Wigan St Judes and York Acorn.
 The NCL decided to switch from player winter seasons to summer season and thus held an interim season in 2011.
 Meanwhile, in the 2011 Challenge Cup, Dudley Hill beat Kells (22–14) before losing narrowly to Fryston (12–16).

 The 2012 Challenge Cup started well for Dudley Hill, they beat Castleford Panthers (38–0), Askam (52–12) and Leigh East (16–6).
 In Round 3 they were handed a profitable tie against Keighley Cougars who proved too strong for Dudley Hill (6–58).
 The 2012 NCL season saw Dudley Hill compete in Division 1, they were in the promotion places for much of the season but a few slip ups saw them finish 4th, just 1 point behind the top 3.
 They did however finish with the highest points difference.